Rehearsals (for a world we could live in)

 (Photo credit: Wayfinding with the common bean (Phaseolus vulgaris).
 Image: Luiza Prado de O. Martins and Dani Admiss.)

-The Rehearsals programme will commission a series of artists whose work imagines new worlds or ways of living, from more equitable healthcare systems, to climate solidarity networks, to embodied forms of justice.
+The Rehearsals programme is commission a series of artists whose work imagines new worlds or ways of living, from more equitable healthcare systems, to climate solidarity networks, to embodied forms of justice.
 This programme connects to research happening across Loughborough University, from the Health Humanities research group, to the Institute for Advanced Studies, to researchers in English, Sociology, Politics, Architecture and more.

-Artist Commissions:
+Artist Commissions

-Dani Admiss and Luiza Prado: The World is a Mill
+Dani Admiss and Luiza Prado - The World is a Mill

 The World is a Mill (TWM) is a pilot project bringing together artists and communities collaborating in recipe mapping and food sharing workshops, community cooking, and peer learning.
 Together with Radar, Admiss and Prado will develop TWM towards a long-term project, initially rooted in the Midlands and expanding to encompass further partnerships.